johannschopplich/nuxt-api-party/README.md

 [![npm version](https://img.shields.io/npm/v/nuxt-api-party?color=a1b858&label=)](https://www.npmjs.com/package/nuxt-api-party)

 This module enables you to securely fetch data from any API by proxying the request in a Nuxt server route.
-Composable names are dynamic – given `json-placeholder` set as the module option `name` in your Nuxt config, the composables `$jsonPlaceholder` and `useJsonPlaceholderData` will be available globally.
+Composable names are dynamic – given `jsonPlaceholder` set as the module option `name` in your Nuxt config, the composables `$jsonPlaceholder` and `useJsonPlaceholderData` will be available globally.

 ## Features